openmodels/MimiPAGE2020.jl/docs/model-structure.md

 The model is divided into four impact sectors: sea level rise, market damages (called "economic damages" in PAGE09), non-market damages (called "non-economic" in PAGE09), and discontinuities.
 The six greenhouse gases of the Kyoto Protocol are each included via components that respectively model CO2, CH4, N2O, and a subset of low-concentration gases collectively termed "linear gases."
 Linear gases include HFCs, PFCs, and SF6.
 Sulphate forcing is also modelled.

-The four impact sectors in Mimi-PAGE are modelled independently and reflect damages as a proportion of GDP.
+The four impact sectors in PAGE-2020 are modelled independently and reflect damages as a proportion of GDP.
 Sea level rise is a lagged linear function of global mean temperature.
 Both market and non-market impacts are designed to reflect the particular vulnerabilities of different regions, and use a polynomial function to reflect temperature impacts over time.
 Discontinuity, or the risk of climate change triggering large-scale damages, reflects a variety of different possible types of disaster.

 ## Components

 ### Climate Model

-The components in this portion of Mimi-PAGE include:
+The components in this portion of PAGE-2020 include:
 - CH4 Cycle
 - CH4 Emissions
 - CH4 Forcing